Table of Contents

 Inquire about the discounts they offer and see if you qualify for any of them.
 Also, let the insurers know if you park your car in your garage rather than on the street.
 The former makes your car less prone to being stolen or damaged, and as a result, some insurers may be willing to reduce your rates.

-Insurance is for peace of mind and financial protection, which is why it is essential that the company you choose for your insurance is financially stable as well.
+Insurance is for financial protection, which is why it is essential that the company you choose for your insurance is financially stable as well.
 AM Best has an option for you to check out various insurance companies’ financial health and will provide ratings.
 Another site you can view for this information is Standard & Poor.

-Be sure not to only shop based on the price.
+Avoid shopping only based on the price.
 Ask people you trust for recommendations on insurance.
 You may also contact your state insurance department and ask if they provide information on consumer complaints about the company.

-Apart from choosing a financially stable insurance company, you would also want one with good customer service.
+Apart from choosing a financially stable insurance company, consider looking for one with good customer service.
 Find an agent who is willing to take the time to answer all the questions that you have.

-Do not lie when you are looking for a new insurer, as the potential insurer will have all reported accidents and tickets on its database.
+Do not lie when you are looking for a new insurer, as the potential insurer will have all reported accidents and tickets in its database.

 Some Factors Affecting Car Insurance Rates

-• Annual Mileage—Those who drive more than 15,000 miles per year have the highest car insurance rates.
-This is because the more time they spend on the road, the higher their risk of unfortunate car accidents.
+- Annual Mileage — Those who drive more than 15,000 miles per year generally pay higher car insurance rates, as spending more time on the road increases the risk of car accidents.

-The auto insurance company you choose can significantly affect your rates.
+The auto insurance company you choose can potentially affect your rates.
 Some offer many discounts but still charge a generally high rate, while others have fewer discounts but lower overall rates.
-The key is to shop around for quotes and see which policy would be most practical for your needs.
+The key is to shop around for quotes and see which policy would be practical for your needs.

 Frequently Asked Questions